mrphishxxx/stack-python-plone/README.md

 #Plone stack

 ##What is this ?
 This stack allows you to deploy a basic Plone instance to dotcloud.
+This configuration is not recommended for deployments and is currently most suited for development (hopefully, this will change in the future).

 ##What you get
 A working Plone Site located at